maniospas/Blombly/docs/advanced/preprocessor.md

 look at what the produced intermediate representation looks like: it contains only the precomputed value.
 This directive accepts any blombly expression, including those that include other comptimes.
 To avoid removal of the return value due to optimizations run code blocks inside it with `try`.
-If you donnot plan to retrieve a value, just put a code block next to it, or write a single bracketless command.
+If you do not plan to retrieve a value, just put a code block next to it, or write a single bracketless command.

 ```java
 // main.bb